hed-hog/development/lib/libs/admin/README.md

 - `verifyToken(token: string)`: Verify the provided JWT token.
 - `generateRandomString(length: number)`: Generate a random string of specified length.
 - `generateRandomNumber()`: Generate a random 6-digit number.
-- `loginWithEmailAndPassword(email: string, password: string)`: Authenticate users with email and password and handle multi-factor authentication if required.
+- `loginWithEmailAndPassword(email: string, password: string)`: Authenticate user with email and password and handle multi-factor authentication if required.
 - `getToken(user)`: Generate a JWT token for the authenticated user.
 - `forget({ email }: ForgetDTO)`: Initiate a password reset process for the specified email.
 - `otp({ token, code }: OtpDTO)`: Verify the OTP code provided by the user.